Appalachian Mountain Club

-Appalachian Mountain Club (AMC) is the oldest outdoor group in the United States.
-Created in 1876 to explore and preserve the White Mountains in New Hampshire, it has expanded throughout the northeastern U.S., with 12 chapters stretching from Maine to Washington, D.C.
-The AMC's 90,000 members, its advocates, and supporters (as of 2023) mix outdoor recreation, particularly hiking and backpacking, with environmental activism.
+The Appalachian Mountain Club (AMC) is the oldest outdoor group in the United States.
+Created in Boston in 1876 to explore and conserve New Hampshire's White Mountains, it now expands throughout the Northeastern United States with 11 chapters stretching from Maine to Virginia.
+In 2024 AMC reported 65,729 people connected to the outdoors through a mix of outdoor recreation, particularly hiking and backpacking, with a focus on environmental activism.
 Additional activities include cross-country skiing, whitewater and flatwater canoeing and kayaking, sea kayaking, sailing, rock climbing and bicycle riding.
-The Club has about 2,700 volunteers, who lead roughly 7,000 trips and activities per year.
+The club has about 4,400 volunteers, who lead roughly 5,000 trips and activities per year.
 The organization publishes a number of books, guides, and trail maps.